Student Conduct Code

 Any student, faculty, staff, administrator, or a concerned party may initiate a complaint under this Code and is referred to as a “reporter”.
 The student or student group/organization who is alleged to have violated the Code is referred to as the “respondent.”
 Persons are encouraged to bring complaints under this Code as soon after the alleged misconduct as is reasonably possible.

-Upon receipt of a report or complaint of student misconduct, and pending the resolution of the matter under this Code, the Vice Provost for Student Affairs or divisional designee may impose or coordinate interim measures with respect to the parties or others involved to protect the health or safety of one more students or other members of the University community, to protect University property, to protect the integrity of the student conduct process, and/or to otherwise assist or support the parties or others involved.
+Upon receipt of a report or complaint of student misconduct, and pending the resolution of the matter under this Code, the Office of Student Conduct or divisional designee may impose or coordinate interim measures with respect to the parties or others involved to protect the health or safety of one more students or other members of the University community, to protect University property, to protect the integrity of the student conduct process, and/or to otherwise assist or support the parties or others involved.

 Interim measures may be implemented at any time during the student conduct process and may include without limitation no-contact orders, denial of privileges or associations, removal from or relocation within the residential community, changes to academic schedules, including not being permitted to attend one or more classes, cease and desist orders, a ban from campus, and/or suspension.